 Buyer Beware: Online Price Spikes

-Marketplace has been discussing the increasing trend of online marketplaces reselling brand-name consumer goods like smartphones, cars, and even designer clothing and jewelry at massively inflated prices.
+There has been a lot of discussion on the internet about the trend of online marketplaces reselling brand-name consumer goods like smartphones, cars, and even designer clothing and jewellery, procured via Return Pallets UK or similar methods, at massively inflated prices.
 The prices start out with discounts but then quickly go way up, leaving buyers feeling ripped off and high on anger.

 The eBay seller names that pop up on Marketplace with the highest prices on electronics items span almost every major consumer product.
 In some cases, buyers even complain they’ve had to purchase the items as items and then be reimbursed for the transaction as products.